1

 CFR's David Rockefeller Studies Program is one of the country's largest foreign policy think tanks with a widely respected and influential research staff.
 The Studies Program's aim is to advance the discussion of American foreign policy and international affairs through its writing, publications, public outreach, and discussions.

-The Research Associate will work under the direction of the Senior Fellow for International Trade, and will also spend a small portion of their time working with an adjunct, part time, or visiting fellow.
-The research associate works directly with the fellows, providing administrative and research support.
-The research associate role is dynamic and ever evolving, giving the RA the opportunity to support different fellows and programs.
+CFR is hiring two Research Associates (RA) who will support the China Strategy Initiative, under the direction of the initiative's director and C.V.
+Starr Senior Fellow for Asia.
+The Research Associates will also work on the initiative's broader efforts including with other staff and initiative fellows.
+The research associates work directly with the fellows, providing administrative and research support.
+The research associate role is dynamic and ever evolving, giving the RA the opportunity to support different fellows within the initiative and its programs.

 This full-time position is based in CFR's Washington, DC office at least three days per week.
 Tuesdays, Wednesdays, and Thursdays are considered institutional anchor days where all staff are required to be onsite.
 Effective Monday, September 14, 2026, CFR employees will be based on-site at least four days per week.
 CFR's remote working schedule is subject to change.